nsthakur79/LibraryManagementSystem/README.md

 - - **Unit Testing**: The project includes unit tests to ensure the reliability of the code and to catch any regressions.

+## Future Improvements
+- **Logging**: Implement attribute based (Aspect Injection) logging to log errors, warnings, and information messages.
+- **Persistence**: Implement a database to store the book data.
+- **Search Functionality**: Implement a search functionality to search for books by title, author, or ISBN.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.